garagehive/garagehive.github.io/docs/garagehive-create-a-purchase-order.md

 7. [Undo Receipt on Received Items](#undo-receipt-on-received-items)
 8. [Available Price Columns in Purchase Orders](#available-price-columns-in-purchase-orders)

-### Creating a Purchase Order directly from a Document
+### Creating a Purchase Order Directly from a Document
 To create a purchase order directly from a document (Such as a Jobsheet, Estimate or a VI Estimate):
 1. Open the relevant document and scroll down to the **Lines** FastTab.
 1. Select the **Type** column as **Item** and, if you know the part number or the item is in stock, start typing the part number or description in the **No.** column.